 Server Settings

 The Server settings dialog box can be found in the menu item Manage.
-It includes the following tabs: General, Connections, Logging, Backups, Additional, Email, 2FA Settings, Active DirectoryAzure AD and OpenID Connect.
+It includes the following tabs: General, Connections, Logging, Backups, Additional, Email, 2FA Settings, Active Directory, Entra ID, OpenID Connect, and Passkeys/WebAuthn.
 In general, you can use the server settings for server configuration and defining settings that will affect the entire server and all users.
 The content of the single tabs available in the server settings is explained in detail below.

 General